mvolkmann/blog/src/prolog.md

 If the code above is in a file named `append.plt` then the tests can be run by entering `swipl append.plt`.

+The `test` rule takes a test name (atom or string) and an optional list of options.
+Supported options include:

+- `setup`: takes a goal to execute before the test is run
+- `cleanup`: takes a goal to execute after the test is run
+- `forall`: takes a generator and runs the test for each generated value
+- `throws`: takes an error and verifies that the test throws the error
+- `error`: takes an error and verifies that the test throws `error(Error, _Context)`
+- several other options that seem less valuable

+The `assertion` rule prints assertions that fail.
+When this is not used, the output will only provide the name of the test that failed.

+If a test ends with a choicepoint, a warning message will be output.
+To prevent this, end the test with the cut operator (`, !.`) or include the option `nondet`.

 ## Language Server